Ride as much or as long or as short as you feel. BUT RIDE.

 We follow a circuit around the less-travelled (at least by motor vehicle) short sharp hills in Edmonton’s river valley.
 Test yourself against other club riders close to your own ability.
 You’ll reach heart rate maximums rarely hit on your solo rides!

 We always re-group after every climb, because none of us stay well-bunched anyway.
 It’s up to you how hard and how many climbs you’d like to do.
 Between efforts we cruise at a comfortable recovery pace that everyone can manage.

 Experience Level: All fitness levels!
-All we ask is that you are comfortable riding in a group (If you aren’t, our Learn to Ride Clinics will get you there!)
+All we ask is that you are comfortable riding in a group (If you aren’t, our Confident Rider Clinics will get you there!)

-Saturday and Sunday – Endurance Rides (Late Spring – Early Fall)
+Saturday and Sunday – Endurance Rides (Late Spring to Early Fall)

-Experience Level: While these are no-drop rides, please be aware of your own abilities.
+Experience Level: Please be aware of your own abilities.
 You must be familiar with riding in a group.
 As always, bring your own flat repair equipment, food, and plenty of water.
 Some spare cash is always a good idea.
 Riders in the B group should be comfortable at an average 25kph by themselves.
 Riders in the A group should be comfortable riding at an average of 27kph solo pace.

 Rider safety is paramount on all our group rides.
 The club will offer Confident Rider Clinics for you to learn the basics of group riding.
 In the very least, make sure you understand all the advice on our Group Ride Tips page:

 You can see the latest ride updates (if any) from our Twitter feed right here: